-Eight schools will be recruited from the 155 Primary schools in Bradford in September and October 2012.
+Ten schools will be recruited from the 155 Primary schools in Bradford between September and March 2013.
 We have secured funding to run training sessions with school staff, including head teachers to translate the current findings from the BiB cohort study into practice.
 We will use this scheduled training to inform schools about the PiP study and invite them to put their school forward to participate in the pilot study.
-Schools that are located in the highest quintile of index of multiple deprivation, located across the city of Bradford (Bradford South, West, East and Shipley) will be selected.
+Schools that are located in the two highest quintiles of index of multiple deprivation for Bradford, located across the city of Bradford (Bradford South, West, East and Shipley) will be selected.
 Four schools with predominantly South Asian pupils (>50%) and four with predominantly White pupils (<50%) will be randomly selected.
 It is important to have a mix of South Asian and White schools in order to identify whether there is a difference between the two arms in terms of participation in the trial and intervention (objectives 1 and 2), and whether there are difference in health outcomes of the trial (objective 9).
 We estimate using the English Indices of Deprivation 2010 for Bradford District (4), that >80% of schools in Bradford will fall into the highest quintile of IMD and therefore the findings of the pilot study will be generalizable to a full trial.